 Custom Processing Services Blog

-Milling Methods Explained — From Coarse Grinding to Micronization
+Grinding & Milling Methods Explained: From Coarse Grinding to Micronization

 Jaw Crushing

-Jaw crushing is typically the most basic means of size reduction — in fact, mining and quarry operations typically have jaw crushers on site, where they are used to reduce large chunks of material to smaller chunks.
+Jaw crushing is one of the most fundamental methods of size reduction.
+Mining and quarry operations often have jaw crushers on site, where they break down large chunks of material into smaller, more manageable pieces.

 As the name suggests, this type of mill consists of two jaws, one fixed and one moving.
 The moving jaw compresses material against the fixed jaw using tear, shear, and impact forces to cause material to fracture.
 Jaw crushers are used on a range of industrial materials: